diffusiondata/example-excel-addin/README.md

 ```
 npm run dev
 ```
+Accept any requests from your system relating to changed System Certificate Trust settings.

 Open a new shell and load the add-in into your Excel instance: use the `start` script. e.g:

 ```
 npm run start
 ```
+Accept any requests from your system relating to changed System Certificate Trust settings.

 ## Usage